phaustin/a301_students_eoas/notebooks/week3/week3_topics.md

 * Week 3 topics for Wednesday

   - Finish up {ref}`assign1`

+    - Troubleshooting 1:  note that when you do

+           data_dir = a301_lib.sat_data / 'pha'
+           latlons = np.load( data_dir / 'lonlat.npz')

+      You get back a dictionary-like object that will give you its keys:

+           print(list(latlons.keys()))

+    - Troubleshooting 2: Python caches imports, so if you make changes to `planck_invert.py`, you won't see these changes when you rerun the cell, unless you restart the kernel and rerun

   - Reading the geometry data:  {ref}`modis_geom`

   - Making a map with {ref}`cartopy`

   - [What is your map projection?](https://xkcd.com/977/)

+* For Friday

+  - Create a notebook that sets the cartopy extent to the 4 corners of your Modis granule

 ## new references